 The Bottom Line

 While both X-rays and CT scans have advantages and disadvantages, understanding their differences can help you and your healthcare provider make the best decision for your needs, ultimately leading to more accurate diagnoses and better treatment outcomes.
-Roshal Imaging is dedicated to providing high-quality medical imaging services to patients, and their advanced CT scanning technology is no exception.
+Roshal Health is dedicated to providing high-quality medical imaging services to patients, and their advanced CT scanning technology is no exception.
 When you choose Roshal Imaging for your CT scan needs, you can be confident that our technologists are certified, bring a wealth of expertise and best practices, and provide outstanding patient experiences.